 Fat-Tailed Gerbil Rodent Facts:

-Length: 9.5-13 cm
+- Length: 9.5-13 cm

-Tail: 5.5-16.5 cm
+- Tail: 5.5-16.5 cm

-Weight: 20-50 g
+- Weight: 20-50 g

-Social unit: Variable
+- Social unit: Variable

-Status: Least concern
+- Status: Least concern

 A Sahara dweller, the Fat-Tailed Gerbil Rodent has long, soft fur, a pointed snout, and long rear feet.
 Coloration is chestnut- cinnamon on the back and sides, with black tips to the hairs, shading to white underneath.
 The club-shaped tail contains a store of body fat for nourishment and water.